Middlewich

 There are great places to visit near Middlewich including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines, ancient sites and canals.

-Ellesmere Port, Warrington, Widnes, Knutsford, Blacon, Saltney, and Macclesfield are great places to visit near Middlewich if you like towns.
+Ellesmere Port, Warrington, Widnes, Knutsford, Blacon, Saltney, and Macclesfield are some of Middlewich best towns to visit near Middlewich.

 Don't miss Styal, Daresbury, Thelwall, Saughall, Lache, Marton, and Prestbury's villages if visiting the area around Middlewich.

-Hiking Areas to visit near Middlewich include Teggs Nose Country Park, and Alderley Edge National Trust.
+The area around Middlewich features a number of interesting hiking areas including Teggs Nose Country Park, and Alderley Edge National Trust.

-The area around Middlewich's best old mines can be found at Engine Vein.
+The area around Middlewich's best ancient sites can be found at Goldenstone.

 Middlewich History